 5. Visit the Movie Set of the Original Pirates of the Caribbean

-I’ll be honest with you, I’ve watched all five of the movies from the franchise many many times before but for some reason, I completely forget that some of the major scenes within the first few movies were actually shot at Wallilabou Anchorage, St.Vincent.
+I’ll be honest with you, I’ve watched all five of the movies from the franchise many many times before but I never realized that some of the major scenes within the first few movies were actually shot at Wallilabou Anchorage, St.Vincent!

 ‘Port Royal’ was built at Wallilabou Bay for Pirates Of The Caribbean: Curse of the Black Pearl and Dead Man’s Chest as well as the ‘Tortuga’ scene which was also shot in Wallilabou Bay for Pirates Of The Caribbean: At World’s End.